faizanabidnaqvi/altinndocs/docs/submitting-form.md

 The RF-1189 form needs to be attached to an existing RF-1030 form.
 The basic steps to submit a full form are as follows:

 1. Find out which RF-1030 form does the user wish to attach the RF-1189 form to.
-In the app, this will be either the current or the last year.
+In the app, this will be either the current or the **last tax year**.
 2. Authenticate the user.
 3. Find the ReporteeElementID for the form they wish to attach RF-1189 to.
 4. Generate the RF-1189 form